TheRealChickon/Gpo-Quick-Autofarm-Setup-Help-Ouro-Hub/README.md

 # GpoOuroAutoJsonFormat

-Read this throughly:
+Read this thoroughly:

-Create two files in the same folder as the executable file.
+Run AutoFarm.py once to generate the following files required, if it does not create them for some Reason create them yourself manually. <br>

     1. AccountNames.txt
     2. PrivateServers.txt